CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Abstract

 \section{Abstract}

-This study presents a novel constraint-based causal discovery approach for autocorrelated and non-stationary time series data (CDANs).
-Our proposed method addresses several limitations of existing causal discovery methods for autocorrelated and non-stationary time series data, such as high dimensionality, the inability to identify lagged causal relationships, and the overlook of changing modules.
-Our approach identifies both lagged and instantaneous/contemporaneous causal relationships along with changing modules that vary over time.
+Time series data are found in many areas of healthcare such as medical time series, electronic health records (EHR), measurements of vitals, and wearable devices.
+Causal discovery, which involves estimating causal relationships from observational data, holds the potential to play a significant role in extracting actionable insights about human health.
+In this study, we present a novel constraint-based causal discovery approach for autocorrelated and non-stationary time series data (CDANs).
+Our proposed method addresses several limitations of existing causal discovery methods for autocorrelated and non-stationary time series data, such as high dimensionality, the inability to identify lagged causal relationships and overlooking changing modules.
+Our approach identifies lagged and instantaneous/contemporaneous causal relationships along with changing modules that vary over time.
 The method optimizes the conditioning sets in a constraint-based search by considering lagged parents instead of conditioning on the entire past that addresses high dimensionality.
 The changing modules are detected by considering both contemporaneous and lagged parents.
 The approach first detects the lagged adjacencies, then identifies the changing modules and contemporaneous adjacencies, and finally determines the causal direction.
-We extensively evaluated the proposed method using synthetic datasets and a real-world clinical dataset and compared its performance with several baseline approaches.
-The results demonstrate the effectiveness of the proposed method in detecting causal relationships and changing modules in autocorrelated and non-stationary time series data.
+We extensively evaluated our proposed method on synthetic and real-world clinical datasets, and compared its performance with several baseline approaches.
+The experimental results demonstrate the effectiveness of the proposed method in detecting causal relationships and changing modules for autocorrelated and non-stationary time series data.

-\paragraph*{Data and Code Availability} The paper uses real-life data obtained from the MIMIC-III database \citep{johnson2016mimic}.
-The synthetic data generation process is discussed in detail in section \ref{synthetic-data}.
-We provide an implementation of our algorithm (with code) along with the synthetic and real-world datasets here: \url{https://github.com/hferdous/CDANs}

-\paragraph*{Institutional Review Board (IRB)} We evaluated our approach on MIMIC-III \citep{johnson2016mimic} dataset which is a de-identified dataset.
-Under HIPAA, this means research using MIMIC-III does not constitute human subjects research, and as a result, we do not need IRB approval for our study.